nahobbs5/7-Zip-group-policy-deployment/README.md

   ```
 - Double click on any error messages
 - Re-check MSI path + permissions
-f you encounter issues using the traditional UNC path:
+If you encounter issues using the traditional UNC path:
   ```
   (\\<ServerName>\<ShareName>\<FileName>)
   ```